-Granite is making a few changes to our Standard and SMSF lending policies on 1 February 2026 to make income assessment and documentation even easier across client types.
+Granite has made a few changes to both our Standard and SMSF lending policies in the early part of 2026, to make income assessment and documentation even easier across your different client types.

 Standard Lending